ashlink11/portfolio/project-one-frontend-notes.md

     - any more pages?
       - a super minimal contact page last unless that's bad UX
       - an almost purely map/chart page?
-      - way to demo 'database'/data for the site
+      - way to demo 'database'/data for the site because this does demo fundamental backend dev/devops knowledge
+        - relate this to cache/registers/RAM/SSD memory (remember XOR has memory #todo)
+        - relate this to cloud storage and datacenter memory and GCP/Azure/AWS/Cloudflare edge, etc.
       - demo frontend knowledge including PWA & tech stacks & react 'standard library', etc.
-      - an evo/map of ML page?
+      - an evo/map of ML page? demo what AI i used #key and how it relates to MLIR/CUDA hardware/software concepts #key
       - a page showing the evolution of my jobs and 2 open-source projects?
         - link to best w3f code/evaluations
       - a page showing how i built this portfolio site? (or on github repo readme?)